 - Reduce heat and simmer for 5 minutes.

-- Strain boiled ingredients and pour into tea cup.
+- Strain boiled ingredients and pour into the teacup.

 - Add lemon juice.

-- Garnish with orange slice and cinnamon stick.
+- Garnish with lemon slice and cinnamon stick.